 This is an epic crisis.
-But there is an epic solution — $30 billion in federal funding to save existing forests and bring degraded and destroyed forests back to life.
+But there is an epic solution — billions in federal funding to save existing forests and bring degraded and destroyed forests back to life.
 The House’s Build Back Better Act, passed in November, included an unprecedented $2.5 billion to advance Tree Equity by protecting and expanding urban tree canopy for environmental justice, climate justice and health equity.
-Congressional leaders are set to vote imminently on the Build Back Better Act, also known as the budget reconciliation bill, which contains never-before-seen investments in forest-climate solutions.
+Congressional leaders are currently considering funding for the budget reconciliation bill, which contains never-before-seen investments in forest-climate solutions.
 And we need your help to ensure that these urgent provisions remain intact, including the $2.5 billion for urban and community forestry, to save countless trees and lives across the nation.

 Ask your Congressional leaders to make history by securing this transformational funding for our forests.